The Eruptions of Eyjafjallajökull Volcano

 There were no deaths from the eruption.
 There are warning systems in place, and people that were in the area evacuated.
 The most damage came from the ash cloud that darkened the area, drastically dropping the air quality.

-About 800 people were evacuated in fear of dangerous glacial floods, which have destroyed Icelandic towns in the past.
+About 800 people were evacuated in fear of dangerous glacial floods, which have destroyed Icelandic farms in the past.
 Locals were ordered to keep their animals inside, and those with respiratory problems were told they should also stay indoors as the air quality was very poor.

 How do you pronounce Eyjafjallajökull?